I recorded my first interviews with people in animation and the

 Babes in Toyland.

-M. Schulz, creator of "Peanuts," by all reckonings
+M. Schulz, creator of "Peanuts," was by all reckonings

 one of the last century's handful of truly great comic strips.
 I